Gladys Hulette

-Gladys Hulette (July 21, 1896 – August 8, 1991) was an American silent film actress from Arcade, New York, United States.
+Gladys Hulette (July 21, 1896 – August 8, 1991) was an American silent film actress from Arcade, New York.
 Her career began in the early years of silent movies and continued until the mid-1930s.
-She first performed on stage at the age of three and on screen when she was seven years old.
+She first performed on stage at age 3 and on screen when she was age 7.
 Hulette was also a talented artist.
 Her mother was an opera star.